Centralizers in Free Associative Algebras and Generic Matrices: On the rationality of degree one subfields in the skew field of fractions of generic matrices

-Now we present an approach as follows.
-Consider $k(f,g)$.
-Let us extend the algebra of generic matrices by new matrix $T$, independent from all others.
-Consider conjugation of $k(f,g)$ by $T$, $T k(f,g) T^{-1}$, and consider $\tilde{f}=TfT^{-1}$ and $\tilde{g}=TgT^{-1}$.
-By Corollary \ref{coro32}, we have On the other hand, we have which means that Put $f_{11}$ and $g_{11}$ be polynomial over commutative ring generated by all entries of $k[f,g]$ and $T$.
-Hence $\Frac (k(f,g))$ can be embedded into fractional field of rings of polynomials.
-According to L\"{u}roth theorem, $\Frac(k(f,g))$ (hence $\Frac(C)$) is isomorphic to fields of rational functions in one variable.
+for $f_{11}$ and $g_{11}$ polynomials over the commutative ring generated by all entries of $K[f,g]$ and $T$.
+Then $\Frac (K(f,g))$ can be embedded into the fractional field of the ring of polynomials and according to L\"{u}roth's Theorem, $\Frac(K(f,g))$ (hence $\Frac(C)$) will be isomorphic to the field of rational functions in one variable.

-This will not guarantee rationality of our field, and there are counter examples in this situation.
-However, this approach seems to be useful for highest term analysis.
+Note well that this will not guarantee the rationality of our field, and there are counterexamples in this situation.
+However, this approach seems to be useful for the leading term analysis.